nevakee716/cwPivotTable/help/Help_layout.md

 When you create a new Pivot Table Analysis, it will create a new object and associate it with the object of your objectPage.

 To use this option you need to have your metamodel ready :
-Create a new objectType : CW API Pivot with 3 properties : Configuration (memoText), Label (string) and Create On View (string)
+Create a new objectType : CW API Pivot with 3 properties : Configuration (memoText), Label (string) and Create On cwView (string)
 Create also an association between CW API Pivot and Any Objects Inside C:\Casewise\Evolve\Site\bin\webDesigner\custom\Marketplace\libs\cwPivotTable\src\pivotEdit2.js Fill theses variable with the scriptname of your model